Skip to content

 Create the configuration file

-in the folder pointed to store the data, create a configuration file named smm_config.json with the following content:
+The configuration file is the central point to configure the project and give it default values, it uses JSON format.
+In the folder pointed to store the data, create a configuration file named smm_config.json with the following content:

 json